For updates, like the 16th Circuit AET facebook page: https://www.facebook.com/16aet/

 Nationally, 65 percent of teenagers report getting their alcohol from family and friends; and research proves that parents are the most influential person in their child’s life and are the key to preventing underage drinking.

-The campaign will emphasize that providing alcohol to minors is against the law and that together we can keep it “Out Of Their Hands.”
+The campaign emphasizes that providing alcohol to minors is against the law and that together we can keep it “Out Of Their Hands.”

 It can not happen without you so please look at the website and learn how you can make a difference by connecting with your community AET person to volunteer or talking to your child about the dangers of underage drinking—Together we can Keep It Out Of Their Hands.